 Trump’s former chief strategist Steve Bannon had previously warned Democrats could pursue impeachment proceedings if they won the midterm elections.

-Now Donald Trump faces all of the drama and the theatre of impeachment, will he survive that ultimate test set by the founders 232 years ago?
+Yet again, Mr Trump faces all of the drama and the theatre of impeachment, will he survive that ultimate test set by the founders 232 years ago?